-OHA/ODE Requirements Hybrid/Onsite Plan appropriate actions to take when there is a threat to safety must be conducted two times a year. ☐ Drills can and should be carried out as close as possible to the procedures that would be used in an actual emergency.
+OH/ A/ODE Requirements Hybrid/Onsite Plan Safety threats including procedures related to lockdown, lockout, shelter in place and evacuation and other appropriate actions to take when there is a threat to safety must be conducted two times a year.
+Drills can and should be carried out as close as possible to the procedures that would be used in an actual emergency.
 For example, a fire drill should be carried out with the same alerts and same routes as normal.
-If appropriate and practicable, COVID-19 physical distancing measures can be implemented, but only if they do not compromise the drill. ☐ When or if physical distancing must be compromised, drills must be completed in less than 15 minutes. ☑ Drills should not be practiced unless they can be practiced correctly. ☐ Train staff on safety drills prior to students arriving on the first day on campus in hybrid or face-to-face engagement. ☐ If on a hybrid schedule, conduct multiple drills each month to ensure that all cohorts of students have opportunities to participate in drills (i.e., schedule on different cohort days throughout the year).
+If appropriate and practicable, COVID-19 physical distancing measures can be implemented, but only if they do not compromise the drill. \boxtimes When or if physical distancing must be compromised, drills must be completed in less than 15 minutes. \boxtimes Drills should not be practiced unless they can be practiced correctly. \boxtimes Train staff on safety drills prior to students arriving on the first day on campus in hybrid or face-to-face engagement.
+If on a hybrid schedule, conduct multiple drills each month to ensure that all cohorts of students have opportunities to participate in drills (i.e., schedule on different cohort days throughout the year).
 Students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol after a drill is complete.